forcedotcom/cli/releasenotes/sfdx/README.md

 * FIX: The `force:data:soql:query` command no longer limits the number of returned records to 2000; it once again uses the default value of 10K.
 (GitHub issue #[1543](https://github.com/forcedotcom/cli/issues/1543))

-* FIX: The `force:org:open` command correctly opens a sandbox with enhanced domains enabled.
-(GitHub issue #[1556](https://github.com/forcedotcom/cli/issues/1556))

-* FIX: We've improved the `force:source` and `force:mdapi` commands so they catch a common Metadata API fault and then retry the deploy or retrieve if necessary.
-(GitHub issue #[1522](https://github.com/forcedotcom/cli/issues/1522))

 ## 7.155.0 (June 16, 2022) [stable]

 * NEW: Org Shape for Scratch Orgs is generally available.
 Use these org shape commands to create a scratch org configuration (shape) based on a specific source org and then manage it: